smitrajput/pay-no-load/README.md

    npm start
    ```

 9. The page with URL `http://localhost:3000/` will open automatically, showing the lite-explorer home page.
-Go to URL `http://localhost:3000/profile` to access the pay-no-load plugin.
+Click on `Click here` below the search bar, to access the pay-no-load plugin.

 ## Features